AnitaMari/AnitaMari/README.md

 <img align="right" alt="Coding" width="400" src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTVkNTEzZmQ0YWM0NjEwZjAxYTEyOGZjMzYyYWNmOTE5NzI4OWZiMCZjdD1z/rsUGLKwgSvSxmq1VrZ/giphy.gif">

-- :mortar_board: :woman_student: Recently graduated as a Full Stack Developer in CodeOp.
+- :woman_student: Recently graduated as a Full Stack Developer in CodeOp.

-- 👨‍💻 :woman_technologist: I’m currently working on **a project to implement authentication, geolocation and a third party API**
+- :woman_technologist: I’m currently working on **a project to implement authentication, geolocation and a third party API**

 - 🌱 I’m currently learning **Mongo**

-- :star: I’m looking to collaborate on **any project I can participate in which I can learn something new or practice what I've learned**
+- :handshake: I’m looking to collaborate on **any project in which I can continue learning and grow as a professional with people from all over the world** earth_americas:

 - :octocat: All of my projects are available at [https://github.com/AnitaMari](https://github.com/AnitaMari)

-- 📫 How to reach me **anitamari.1979@gmail.com**
+- :email: How to reach me **anitamari.1979@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">